By Senior Personal Injury Solicitor James Wormell

 How We Helped

 We attended the Inquest into the death of the driver’s mother with Mr S, and arranged a Barrister to attend the Inquest with us.
 The Barrister provided submissions and questions on behalf of our client at the Inquest.
-These helped our personal injury specialists to get further evidence from the driver of the other vehicle and also from the witnesses to the accident.
+These helped our personal injury specialists to get further evidence from the driver of the other car and also from the witnesses to the accident.

 Mr S’s back injuries not only caused him significant pain and upset, but his gardening business had to stop too.
 As a result, his long-term retirement plans were significantly scaled back as a result of his injuries.